Libraries and Archives

 North West Film Archive

 North West Film Archive is the professionally recognised public home for the moving image heritage of the North West of England.
-The online catalogue contains over 5,000 titles from the North West Film Archive's moving image collection.
+Managed in collaboration with Manchester Metropolitan University, and based at Manchester Central Library, the Archive cares for over 40,000 items from the pioneer days of film in the mid 1890s to video production of the present day.
+The work of both the professional and the amateur is collected.
+The searchable online catalogue contains over 5,000 titles from the North West Film Archive's moving image collection.

 Founded in 1976, the main purpose of the Archive is to locate, preserve and provide access to moving images reflecting Scottish culture and history.
+The Archive offers access to online films and clips and a online searchable database.
 In addition the Archive collects written and photographic materials relating to the development of cinema exhibition and film production in Scotland since the 1890s.

 Screen Archive South East